 Preferred Usage.
 UTF-8 is typically the preferred encoding form for HTML and similar protocols, particularly for the Internet.
 The ASCII transparency helps migration.
-UTF-8 also has the advantage that it is already inherently byte-serialized, as for most existing 8-bit character sets; strings of UTF-8 work easily with C or other programming languages, and many existing APIs that work for typical Asian multibyte character sets adapt to UTF-8 as well with little or no change required.
+UTF-8 also has the advantage that it is already inherently byte-serialized, as for most existing 8-bit character sets; strings of UTF-8 work easily with the C standard library, and many existing APIs that work for typical East Asian multibyte character sets adapt to UTF-8 as well with little or no change required.